-A vacancy in the Interim Oversight Task Force seat reserved for the Ogema due to removal, disqualification, resignation, or decision to appoint another Elected Official shall be filled by a Tribal Council Member in accordance with Section 9.02(a)(2) of this Ordinance.
+A vacancy in the Oversight Task Force seat reserved for the Ogema due to removal, disqualification, resignation, or decision to appoint another Elected Official shall be filled by a Tribal Council Member in accordance with Section 8.02(a)(2) of this Ordinance.

 Initial Appointments.
 The foregoing provisions of this Section shall not apply to the initial appointments to the Interim Oversight Task Force.
-With respect to the initial appointments of Members of the Interim Oversight Task Force, within seven (7) days of passage of a Tribal Council Resolution deciding to appoint an Interim Oversight Task Force, the Ogema shall submit appointments to Tribal Council for approval.
+With respect to the initial appointments of Members of the Interim Oversight Task Force, within 30-90 days of passage of a Tribal Council Resolution deciding to appoint an Interim Oversight Task Force, the Ogema shall submit appointments to Tribal Council for approval.

-Interim Oversight Task Force -- Meetings; Minutes; Compensation.
+Oversight Task Force -- Meetings; Minutes; Compensation.

 Quorum.
-A quorum of the Interim Oversight Task Force shall consist of any five (5) Members of the Interim Oversight Task Force.
+If there are 6 or more members of the Oversight Task Force, a quorum shall consist of any five (5) Members of the Oversight Task Force.
+However, if there are 5 or less people on the Oversight Task Force, all members must be present for quorum to be established.
 A quorum shall be required to conduct business.

 Meetings.
-The Interim Oversight Task Force shall hold regularly scheduled meetings at least once per month.
-The Interim Oversight Task Force may convene special or emergency meetings as necessary.
+The Oversight Task Force shall hold regularly scheduled meetings at least once per month.
+The Oversight Task Force may convene special or emergency meetings as necessary.

 Requirement to Attend Meetings.
-All Members of the Interim Oversight Task Force shall participate in all regularly scheduled monthly meetings in order to be compensated.
-Members of the Interim Oversight Task Force may participate in meetings by telephone, upon approval of the remaining Members of the Interim Oversight Task Force, when conditions prohibit attending in person.
+All Members of the Oversight Task Force shall participate in all regularly scheduled monthly meetings in order to be compensated.
+Members of the Oversight Task Force may participate in meetings by telephone, upon approval of the remaining Members of the Oversight Task Force, when conditions prohibit attending in person.

 Procedures.
-The Interim Oversight Task Force shall be authorized to establish its own meeting procedures not inconsistent with this Ordinance; provided that the Interim Oversight Task Force shall act only by Resolution under the following circumstances:
+The Oversight Task Force shall be authorized to establish its own meeting procedures not inconsistent with this Ordinance; provided that the Oversight Task Force shall act only by Resolution under the following circumstances:

 When approving contracts and agreements;